heritage-happenings/heritage-happenings.github.io/21-heritage-nice-things.md

 ### 1. Your 100 best friends - always
 * As you get older and older more and more of your friends and family die.
 It's not always easy for oldsters to make new friends.
-Living at the Heritage means you always have a hundred or so friends.
+Life at the Heritage means you always have a hundred or so friends.
 As the older ones go their places are taken by fresh new ones.

 ### 2. Every walk of life ~ get outside of your bubble
 * As you get older and older you get out and travel around less.
 The people you see are increasingly of a small bubble of people with similar backgrounds.
-Living at the Heritage means you are always in contact with a hundred of so people of widely different backgrounds, abilities and ethnicity
+Life at the Heritage means you are always in contact with a hundred of so people of widely different backgrounds, abilities and ethnicity
 * Staff know your name

 ### 3. local administration with community values